About This Course in Digital Engagement

 First and foremost, thanks to David Haas, Feather Houstoun, and Rachel Edelman of the Wyncote Foundation for their interest in this subject matter, their support of this project, and for their deep understanding of the role and potential for media in service to a civil and humane society.

-We were deeply inspired by the organizations who participated in the development of this project, whether as interviewees, as resource people, or as other kinds of informants (including friends).
+We were deeply inspired by the organizations and individuals who participated in the development of this project, whether as interviewees, as resource curators, or as other kinds of informants (including friends).
 For example, to develop the course, we drew on a group of 25 people who helped crowdsource our ideas and make them stronger.
 Other collaborators helped review the course in its beta version and gave us feedback that has strengthened the work.
 The organizations we’ve highlighted in our examples and interviews have been a constant source of inspiration and ideas.
 Their candor and their willingness to share not only their work, but the feelings behind the work, have made this project especially rewarding.